How do you know that Daniel's 70 weeks did not end in 33 A.D.?

 << It ended 490 years later in 33 A.D. with the crucifixion of Jesus.
 In other words, the crucifixion occurred at the end of the 70 weeks. >>

-The prophecy states that the Anointed One (or, in his reference, "Messiah the Prince") will come at the end of 69 (i.e., 7 + 62) weeks of years.
-Jesus wept as he approached Jerusalem, because the people generally had failed to understand the timing of His coming (Luke 19:41-44), which they should have recognized from Daniel 9:25.
+The prophecy states that the Anointed One (or, in his reference, "Messiah the Prince") would come at the end of 69 (i.e., 7 + 62) weeks of years.
+Jesus wept as he approached Jerusalem, because most of the people had failed to understand the timing of His coming (Luke 19:41-44), which they should have recognized from Daniel 9:25.

 Yet, the entire text of verse 26 is vitally important to the understanding of the overall prophecy:

-In the book of Daniel, "princes" are supernatural rulers over nations (Daniel 10:13,20,21).
+In the book of Daniel, "princes" are supernatural, angelic rulers over nations (Daniel 10:13,20,21).
 Michael, Israel's prince, is the only good prince.
-(Michael is "the restrainer," in 2 Thessalonians 2:6,7, who is holding back the antichrist spirit until the midpoint of the 70th week, at which time the man of lawlessness will be revealed to all.)
+(Michael is "the restrainer," in 2 Thessalonians 2:6,7, who is holding back the antichrist spirit until the middle or midst of the 70th week, at which time the man of lawlessness will be revealed to all.)
 Also, the one giving Daniel this entire prophecy is the angel Gabriel, who appeared to Daniel as a "man" (Daniel 9:21,22).
-Gabriel certainly would have understood all about supernatural princes.
+Gabriel certainly would have had a full understanding of supernatural princes.

 John indicated that the "spirit of the antichrist...is coming and even now is already in the world" (1 John 4:3).
 Firstly, all of this suggests to me that this antichrist spirit, in the time of John, ultimately was responsible for the destruction of Jerusalem and the second temple in 70 A.D.
-Secondly, this will be the same spiritual prince, at the onset of the 70th week, to have direct influence over a man who will confirm a covenant with many for seven years (which already may have taken place with the establishment of the European Neighbourhood Policy in October 2006).
+Secondly, this will be the same spiritual prince, at the onset of the 70th week, to have direct influence over a man who will be instrumental in confirming a prior covenant with many for seven years.

-This "prince" was the supernatural ruler over whatever empire destroyed Jerusalem and the temple in 70 A.D.—that is, the Roman Empire.
-The EU can be considered to be the revived Roman Empire, or the feet and toes of the statue in King Nebuchadnezzar's dream (Daniel 2:33,41-43).
-Presumably, the prince will inhabit or possess a man from the EU, who will be the one who "shall confirm the covenant with many for one week [of years]" (9:27).
+This "prince" was the supernatural ruler over the empire that destroyed Jerusalem and the temple in 70 A.D.—that is, the Roman Empire.
+A revived Roman Empire or some portion of it—presumably the feet and toes of the statue in King Nebuchadnezzar's dream (Daniel 2:33,41-43)—will be present during the final seven-year period of this age.
+The "prince" will influence and perhaps possess a man from this empire, who will be the one who "shall confirm the covenant with many for one week [of years]" (9:27).

 Evidently, then, an evil supernatural prince or angel is the "antichrist spirit."
 Perhaps it is Satan himself.
 (Note, in Jude 9, that there already is a precedent for a confrontational dispute between Michael and Satan.)
-This antichrist spirit, having inhabited a man, will "deny the Father and the Son" (1 John 2:22), which correlates with how the beast (Antichrist) will speak against the Most High (Daniel 7:25), exalt himself over God (2 Thessalonians 2:4), and blaspheme God and slander His name for 42 months (Revelation 13:5,6), or 3½ years.
+This antichrist spirit, probably after inhabiting a man, will "deny the Father and the Son" (1 John 2:22).
+This correlates with how the beast (Antichrist) will speak against the Most High (Daniel 7:25), exalt himself over God (2 Thessalonians 2:4), and blaspheme God and slander His name for 42 months (Revelation 13:5,6)—that is, for 1,260 days (11:2,3) or 3½ years.

 << Daniel’s prophecy tells us that "the sacrifice and the oblation" would cease in the midst of the final week of years (26-33 A.D.).
 This turns out to be the fall of 29 A.D., specifically, the Day of Atonement of that year, when Jesus presented Himself to John for baptism. >>

-Many preterists, assuming that the 70th week was consecutive with the 69th week, are compelled to believe that the "covenant" of Daniel 9:27 is the same as the "new covenant" that the Messiah made with all who believed in Him.
-They do not accept a gap of time between the 69th week of years and the 70th week of years, so they have to force-fit irrational notions into their proposed time frame.
-In any case, if the seven-year European Neighbourhood Policy is the agreement prophesied in Daniel 9:27, then it renders all preterist arguments null and void.
+Many preterists, assuming that the 70th week followed consecutively after the 69th week, are compelled to believe that the "covenant" of Daniel 9:27 is the same as the "new covenant" that the Messiah made with all who believed in Him.
+That is like trying to fit a square peg into a round hole; the two are completely unrelated.

 Return to Email Questions and Ted’s Responses